Terms of Service

 • Therapy records: 7 years after therapy ends

-From time to time, anonymised client experiences may be used for educational or professional writing.
+From time to time, anonymised themes or experiences may inform professional writing, teaching, training, or educational content.

 Kate Auguste - Psychotherapy is not liable for any indirect or consequential loss, including business or financial loss, arising from therapy, training, or consultancy services.